Skip to content

 5. Pointers

-Pointers are the most powerful yet error-prone feature of C, and they are especially important in embedded programming.
-Since this is a quick review, we will just briefly run through C pointers.
+Pointers are the most powerful yet error-prone feature of the C language, and they play a particularly crucial role in embedded programming.
+Since this is a rapid review, we will briefly brush up on C pointers.

 5.1 Pointer Basics